Photo above: As an ASUH committee, KTUH had a page in the 1969 UH Yearbook. These 20 students were most of the staff at that pre-FM time.

 Get on the List!
 If you are a KTUH alumnus or alumna and would like to be added to the KTUH alumni email list, please send your email address to email@example.com.
-You will receive occasional emails regarding alumni news and the upcoming alumni reunion (the list is not shared with anyone).
+You will receive occasional emails regarding alumni news and upcoming alumni events, such as reunions (the list is not shared with anyone).

 Got News?
 Alumni news, that is . . . if you would like to share any KTUH alumni news items, please email them to firstname.lastname@example.org.

 Dave Wild hosted the Tuesday evening jazz show on KTUH-FM in the early 70s.
 His brother, Kenny, took over the Tuesday hosting duties when Dave moved on.
 Dave and Kenny were more than knowledgeable djs, however – both were (and are) accomplished jazz musicians – Dave on piano and Kenny on both standup and electric bass.
 The Dave Wild Trio played gigs at UH and other venues.

 Dave ended up in central Texas, where he plays piano, writes and has a web site (about jazz) at http://www.wildmusic-jazz.com/.
 Dave picked up a Masters Degree in Jazz Studies – Arranging/Composing along the way.
 There is a lot more to Dave than this, but you’ll need to ask him to tell you more.